 Some people thus say that packaging has the role of a silent salesman.
 In the seventies and eighties, we had a lot of limitations in packaging.
 We had practically two options.
 Either we could go for glass or for metal container.
 For food packaging both had limitations.
 While glass keeps product better but it is heavy and brittle.
 Therefore, breakage during handling and transport both was high as well as the transport cost was high.
 Tin containers were having problems of leaching out of metal into the product.
 We used to have numerous complaints on the product on this count in addition to problems arising out of faulty sealing of the container.

 While the product is visible in glass container one cannot see the product in a metal container.
 Products in glass containers were also used to have problems of discolouration and oxidation due to exposure of sunlight into the product.
 For extending the shelf life as well as to maintain the quality of the product industry even resorted to nitrogen flushing technique in case of metal containers.
-But the industry has lived with these problems and used these two as primary packaging materials for food packaging for decades till other packaging materials have surfaced on the scene.
+But the industry has lived with these problems and used these two as primary food packaging materials for for decades till other packaging materials have surfaced on the scene.

 After glass and tin containers, we had plastic containers such as polyester (PET), polycarbonate, polypropylene, polyethylene (both high density, HDPE and low density, LDPE) as well as BOPP (bi-axially oriented polypropylene), which have better barrier properties.
 Even a couple of years ago PVC (poly vinyl chloride) was used in food packaging.
 Bottled mineral water was sold in PVC bottles for quite a long time till it was banned.
 And the industry switched over to PET.
 Extruded aluminium cans also in due course of time were introduced in the market for beverages particularly to pack carbonated beverages.

 In later years we had tetra pack, propack and combipack for food packaging.
-In the initial years tetra pack as packaging material was imported but later on the same was being produced in India.
+In the initial years tetra pack as food packaging material was imported but later on the same was being produced in India.
 The biggest problem of tetra pack system was very high capital investment.
 It took a very long time for the industry to covert to this new packaging system.
 Those who could not afford have opted for standipack, which is a kind of stand up pouches.
 With the appearance of flexible packaging material the industry did not look back.
 We had whole lot of laminates combinations being used for the packaging of food products.

 In the later years we had aseptic packaging system including bag in box for bulk sterile packaging.
 Bag in box aseptic system had gradually replaced large metal cans for packing fruit pulp for export.
 Earlier we had A10 size metal cans for bulk packing of mango pulp.
 A10 cans were used to hold approximately 3.1 kg of the pulp and in one carton we had six such cans as shipping carton.
 Today all bulk packing of fruit pulp both for export as well domestic market are in aseptic bag-in-box.
 Earlier, in the season fruit pulp used to be preserved using potassium meta-bisulphate and stored in wooden barrel which in due course of time replaced by HDPE drums.
 Today it is stored in aseptic bag-in-box without any preservative.